xubuvd/guesswhat/README.md

 # guesswhat
 GuessWhat?! is a challenging visual dialog task.
-Tensorflow code for paper <Visual Dialogue State Tracking for Question Generation>, accepted-Oral by AAAI-2020.

 Tensorflow implementation of the paper:
 Visual Dialogue State Tracking for Question Generation